Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 ##### Policies

 We want three policies.
 The first one run is "CISv2 Fix".
 It runs at enrollment complete and with a custom trigger of `cis_fix`.
 Then we have "CISv2 Check" which runs at Check-in and has a custom trigger of `cis_check`.
+These two policies run the compliance script.
+One with `--check` in the options while the other has `--fix`

-Our final policy, "CISv2 Fix Controller", runs at Check-in and is scoped to "CIS v2 Non-compliant.
+Our final policy, "CISv2 Fix Controller", runs at Check-in and is scoped to "CIS v2 Non-compliant".
 This policy runs a script:
 ```
  #!/bin/zsh